-Volcanic ash poses a public health risk, especially to children, the elderly, and individuals with cardiac and respiratory considerations.
+Populations that are especially vulnerable include children, the elderly, and individuals with cardiac and respiratory considerations.
 The US Department of Health and Human Services tracks Medicare beneficiaries who rely on electricity-depending medical equipment, such as ventilators, oxygen concentrator equipment, and implanted cardiac devices.
 Many of these same individuals will be vulnerable to effects of volcanic ash.
-The abrasiveness of the volcanic ash particles can scratch the surface of skin and eyes and in general cause discomfort and inflammation, in addition to difficulties breathing or death if too much ash is inhaled.